Cover of Decline and Fall of the Roman Empire

 1776 AD – 1781 AD · 3 works from this era

-1776: an extraordinary year.
-The Declaration of Independence is signed.
-Adam Smith publishes The Wealth of Nations.
-Gibbon begins his Decline and Fall.
-Three foundational texts appear within months.
+1776: the Declaration of Independence is signed, Adam Smith publishes The Wealth of Nations, and Gibbon begins his Decline and Fall — three foundational texts within months.
 Five years later, Kant publishes the Critique of Pure Reason — a 'Copernican revolution' in philosophy.
-The French Revolution is eight years away.
+The ancien regime in France is already rotting from within.

 Awards & Adaptations